-On the most recent list of New York City's most popular baby names for girls, old-fashioned choices from Grandma's time dominate, with melodious names like Isabella, Sophia, and Olivia ranking tops.
-Compiled by the NYC Health Department (also see Top 10 Baby Names for Boys in New York), this data (released in December 2015) reveals the most popular baby names for girls in New York in 2014.
+On this list of New York City's most popular baby names for girls, old-fashioned choices from Grandma's time dominate, with melodious names like Isabella, Sophia, and Olivia ranking tops.
+Compiled by the NYC Health Department (along with the top baby names for boys in New York), this data (released in December 2015) reveals the most popular baby names for girls in New York in 2014.
 So read on for your perfect made-for-Manhattan girl's name!

 01 of 10